AlejandroSuero/freeze-code.nvim/CONTRIBUTING.md

 - **Create a Pull Request (PR)**: Once you pushed your changes, make a pull request so we can see the changes and discuss over it if necessary.
-A clear description of the changes is allways welcomed.
+A clear description of the changes is always welcomed.

 ## Good practices

 - **Check for open issues**: Duplicated issues are never good.

 - **Check for open PRs**: Make sure there isn't another PR open tackling a similar issue or creating a similar feature.
-You can allways help in an open PR.
+You can always help in an open PR.

 - **Descriptive and concised commits**: [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0).